gohugoio/hugoDocs/content/en/_common/installation/04-build-from-source.md

 ### Extended/deploy edition

-To build and install the extended/deploy edition, first install a C compiler such as [GCC] or [Clang] and then run the following command.
+To build and install the extended/deploy edition, first install a C compiler such as [GCC] or [Clang] and then run the following command:

 ```sh
 CGO_ENABLED=1 go install -tags extended,withdeploy github.com/gohugoio/hugo@latest